-- (a) No Owner shall allow an animal to be At Large, as defined in Section 1. - (b) The animal At Large prohibition in subsection (a) shall not apply to: - (1) Animals on the premises of another property with the permission of the property owner or lessee; - (2) Dogs being used for training, hunting, or obedience training; - (3) Dogs accompanied by the Owner or agent of the Owner on horseback; or - (4) Farmers driving herds to and from pasture, different farms, or parts of farms.
+- (a) No Owner shall allow an animal to be At Large, as defined in Section 1. - (b) Except as set forth in subsection (c) below, every Dog must, when off the property of its Owner, be restrained by a leash. - (c) The provisions of paragraphs (a) and (b) shall not apply to: - (1) Animals on the premises of another property with the permission of the property owner or lessee; - (2) Dogs being used for training, hunting, obedience training, search and rescue, or law enforcement purposes;

+- (3) Dogs accompanied by the Owner or agent of the Owner on horseback; or - (4) Farmers driving herds to and from pasture, different farms, or parts of farms.
 See Md.
-Code, Agriculture Article, §3-504. - (c) An Animal Control Officer encountering a Farm Animal At Large shall: - (1) check the immediate neighborhood for the Owner; - (2) ask a farmer in the area to hold the livestock until the owner is found;

-- (3) if necessary, hold the livestock in the Animal Control Shelter or other adequate facility; or - (4) if necessary due to size, breed or quantity, hold the livestock in a stockyard or other adequate facility.
+Code, Agriculture Article, §3-504. - (d) An Animal Control Officer encountering a Farm Animal At Large shall: - (1) check the immediate neighborhood for the Owner; - (2) ask a farmer in the area to hold the livestock until the owner is found; - (3) hold the livestock in the Animal Control Shelter, other adequate facility, or, if necessary due to the size or quantity of animals, hold the livestock in a stockyard or other adequate facility.